codeCrown12/codeCrown12/README.md

 - 👋 Hi, I’m @King Jacob Francis
-- 👀 I’m interested in web development (HTML, CSS, Javascript, PHP, JQuery, Bootstrap, React JS), Java, kotlin, Android and IOS application development, python.
-I love learning new things.
-- 🌱 I’m currently learning IOS application development and upgrading my skills in javascript
+- I'm a Full stack web developer
-- 💞️ I’m looking to collaborate on web and android projects
+- I want to collaborate with other cool devs and build cool stuff.

 <!---
 codeCrown12/codeCrown12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.